Jaynvasion/fittracker-ai/README.md

 This app was built during my stay in Morocco after I **broke my main laptop** mid-way through development 😭.
 With barely any time left, I switched to a backup PC and literally started over.

-Due to my limited environment and stress, I had to use **some paid libraries** (like fingerprint scanner) just to keep moving.
+Due to my limited environment and stress, I had to use **paid libraries computers**  just to keep moving.
 Each part of this app was built through sleepless nights, deep frustration, and mental fatigue — but I finished it.

 This is my real code, from scratch, under fire. 💯